 Ownership/commercial/economic rights give you the opportunity to generate income from your IP.
 These rights can be assigned or licensed to another party.

 Moral rights concern your rights to be properly attributed or credited and to protect your work from derogatory treatment.
-While moral rights can’t be transferred to a third party – even if you’ve assigned or licensed the economic rights – you can agree to let other parties breach your moral rights.
+While moral rights can’t be transferred to a third party – even if you’ve assigned or licensed the economic rights – you can agree to let other parties infringe your moral rights.

 IP at the University is regulated by the Intellectual Property Policy 2016 (IP Policy) which deals with the following areas:

-Under the policy, you own the copyright in your thesis and scholarly works in the absence of any agreement to the contrary.
+Under the IP policy, you own the copyright in your thesis and scholarly works in the absence of any agreement to the contrary.
 You also own all other IP you create, unless:

 In a collaborative or supervisory relationship that lasts over a period of years, it may become difficult to delineate as well as quantify respective contributions, meaning that issues may arise.
-SUPRA has seen a lot of research students in this position, and so we strongly recommend that you keep records/emails/ drafts etc, so you’re able to clarify your ownership of IP if you ever need to do so.
+SUPRA has seen a lot of research students in this position, and so we strongly recommend that you keep records/emails/drafts etc., so you’re able to clarify your ownership of IP if you ever need to do so.